opencog/learn/fake/README.md

 the code there is also trying to do far more sophisticated things, and to solve far more complex problems as well.

+It is slow; probably several orders of magnitude slower than the Link Grammar generator.
+This is because LG has been very highly tuned for performance over the years, whereas the AtomSpace-based generator is in early development, barely past a proof-of-concept stage.

 ### Method 3 "More ideas"
 Several more ways to generate text:
-1. Start with sections, and build a sentence
+1. Start with sections, and build a sentence.
 2. Create a random planar tree, and assign sections to it.

 Approach 1. is difficult: it basically means we have to run the